genesis-community/concourse-genesis-kit/MANUAL.md

 The Shout! server will be accessible to your Concourse pipelines, on port 7109, at the first web node.

+## Prometheus Integration

+To expose a Prometheus exporter endpoint in Concourse, enable the `prometheus` addon.
+This only works if you're deploying a `full` Concourse.

+Parameters:

+- `prometheus_metrics_port`: The port to listen for metrics on.
+Defaults to 9391.

 ## HTTP Basic Authentication (Default)